Boiled Yuca 101 – From Tough Root to Tender Delight

 Serving Suggestions

-This recipe is often served as a side dish alongside Costa Rican chicharrones (pork rinds), and chimichurri.
-It’s also part of the Costa Rican Vegetable Beef Soup (olla carne), and the Costa Rican vigorón salad.
-We often make them into Costa Rican yuca fries too!
+This recipe is often served as a side dish alongside Costa Rican chicharrones (pork rinds) and chimichurri.
+It’s also part of the Costa Rican Vegetable Beef Soup (olla de carne) and the Costa Rican vigorón salad.
+We often make them into Costa Rican yuca fries, too!

-Many people serve it with lime juice, or add garlic, olive oil and salt before serving.
-Even mashed with some butter is delicious.
-Of course, Costa Rican serve it with Salsa Lizano.
+Many people serve boiled yuca with lime juice or add garlic, olive oil, and salt before serving.
+Even mashing the boiled yucca with some butter is delicious – it’s like an exotic mashed potato dish!
+Of course, Costa Ricans serve boiled yuca with Salsa Lizano.

 Costa Rican boiled yucca is a gluten-free recipe and also vegan food.